marcoasensio11/weather-forecast-app/README.md

 A beautiful and responsive weather forecast application that displays real-time weather information using the OpenWeatherMap API.

+## About

+Stay informed about the weather with this elegant web application.
+Simply enter any city name to instantly view current weather conditions, temperature, humidity, wind speed, and a 4-day forecast.
+The app features a clean, modern design with smooth animations and works seamlessly across all devices - from desktops to smartphones.

 ## Features

 - Real-time weather data